 Why this programme?

 The mathematical research in Uppsala has traditionally been dominated by analysis.
 You may have heard of Lennart Carleson who was awarded the Abel Prize or Arne Beurling who cracked the cipher machine Geheimschreiber during World War II.
 They were both very prominent in harmonic analysis.
-But during the 1990s, an internationalization of the mathematical research in Uppsala took place and it has grown since, both in terms of the number of researchers and research areas.
+But during the 1990s, an internationalisation of the mathematical research in Uppsala took place and it has grown since, both in terms of the number of researchers and research areas.
 Some areas that are particularly distinguished today are probability theory, symplectic geometry, analytic number theory, dynamical systems and algebra.

 The Master Programme in Mathematics focuses on both breadth and depth of the mathematics field, which will give you a strong theoretical foundation that will be of great benefit if you choose to continue to graduate studies and aim for a career in research.
 You can also get additional perspectives on the mathematical theory by combining your theoretical studies with courses from other disciplines.
 The programme provides a great freedom of choice, as you will be able to select courses that suit your interests.